mikewatson92/GraphTheory/README.md

      vertex that you deleted to restore it.
 Finally, add back the two edges with the smallest weights.
 Calculations for the lower and upper bounds will be displayed upon successful completion.
+7. Upcoming Features
+   - Future updates will introduce new features, and add depth to the program's current capabilities.
+These include:
+     - A complete and interactive textbook that will teach all graph theory topics in the IBDP HL math curriculum.
+     - Additional textbook practice problems for all related graph theory algorithms.
+     - Practice IBDP exam questions